Sdu23/GymMembershipFrameApp/README.md

 # GymMembershipFrameApp
-In this project i created a frame that can be used solicit a gym client's information
+In this project i created a frame that can be used to solicit a gym client's information